Understanding Gabapentin: Effects, Risks, and Addiction

 Is Gabapentin Addictive?

 Yes.
-Gabapentin is a commonly prescribed prescription drug and Neurontin may also be abused for recreational purposes.
-It is not a federally controlled substance in the U.S., but recreational abuse can lead to tolerance, dependence, and addiction.
+Gabapentin is a commonly prescribed prescription drug and Neurontin may also be abused for fun.
+Not a controlled substance in the U.S. However, using it for fun can lead to tolerance, dependence, and addiction.

 Slang for Gabapentin